-Statistics clearly show that the About Us page of pretty much any website is one of the most viewed pages on the entire website.
+Statistics clearly show that the About Us page of pretty much any website, especially the one for your dropshipping store is one of the most viewed pages on the entire website.
 When a customer is looking for something to buy or a new company to do business with, they’ll want to make sure they’re interacting with a business they can trust.

 This is why it’s so important to make sure you’re getting it right.

 However, you’re probably wondering what goes into making an effective About Us page, especially when it comes to your dropshipping store.
 What should you include, how should you present your business, and how can you write in such a way that gets results?